-Given the importance of MSN degree in helping nurses advance their careers, there are many nursing schools that offer solid MSN programs.
+Given the importance of MSN degree in helping nurses advance their careers, there are many nursing schools that offer solid MSN programs online.
 Figuring out which one to apply to and attend can be difficult.
-We’ve taken many factors into account and created a list of the most well-rounded MSN programs available.
-Here are some highlights.
+We’ve taken many factors into account and created a list of the most well-rounded online MSN programs available today.

 University of Central Florida

 Located in Orlando, Florida, the University of Central Florida (UCF) boasts one of the largest student populations of any school in the nation.
 UCF offers a robust online program and with a variety of undergraduate and graduate program options, including an online a master’s of science in nursing degree.

 Specifically, UCF offers its MSN program in three online formats across three specializations.
 Students can choose to pursue their degree in cohort, full-time, or part-time formats.
 This maximizes flexibility and allows students to tailor learning to fit their personal needs.
 Depending on the format, students will take between four and seven semesters to complete their degree.